charles-waite/Retropie-Switch/Ideas and Notes.md

 Red = 2,200 Ω

 This may differ when I try 3mm ones.
-Or I could do RGB using a software PWM
+Or I could do RGB using a software PWM and a 4-pin RGB LED.